Edvid/New-World-Dedicated-Stat-Program/README.md

 `-10 noble loyalty.ajuran sultanate`\
 `+10 noble loyalty.self interests`

+A convenient shorthand is also available for moving stats

+`move noble loyalty.ajuran sultanate > noble loyalty.self interests, 10`

+Or made shorter with selections

+`> noble loyalty`
+`move ajuran sultanate > self interests, 10`
+`<`

 **III: setting a stat to something specific**

 setting the value of a stat is also possible.
 This is most useful for hiring of troops and players not listing how many more they recruit, just how many they will have now.